Skip to main content

 • Boosts fault tolerance: Supports replication across zones or regions, protecting against localized failures.

-CSI Topology for FlashArray and FlashBlade
+CSI topology for FlashArray and FlashBlade

 PX-CSI extends the capabilities of Kubernetes storage by integrating topology-aware provisioning for FlashArray and FlashBlade resources.
 It simplifies managing and optimizing storage for applications with key features such as: